Fariznt/cab-utils/README.md

     if i add texting, i should probably use voips for lower cost.

-things i dont want to forget about when im polishing -refactor tasks.py for scale: have only one running regardless of seat signals, and let it check all people's signals through ONE api call to C@B instead of linearly scaling with signals
-    also make the single task a heartbeat task asw---have it cache the timezone.now() so i can check in django code to see if its running (allowing error handling) also at the same time add buffer to calls arent spammed and i dont end up on a scam likely list exception handling in watch_tasks

--enforce that there are no duplicate tasks at multiple levels -definitely want to do a tiny bit of unit testing at least on the API.
+things i dont want to forget about when im polishing -definitely want to do a tiny bit of unit testing at least on the API.
 MAYBE cb later for selenium if its particularly valuable
 -validate phone numbers server+client side, probably with preexisting packages -encrypt passwords
--let people restart it by text upon failure -especially for api users, need the service to be cancellable by text. smth like (gpt example):
+-let people restart it by text upon failure
-    def stop_my_task(request):
-    # filter by task name and, optionally, by your args
-    Task.objects.filter(
-        task_name='my_looping_task',
-        # Uncomment to match specific args:
-        # task_params__contains='"arg1_value"'
-    ).delete()
-    return HttpResponse("Stopped my_looping_task.")
 -privacy policy regarding phone numbers and passwords (not gauranteeing safety of data but gauranteeing it wont be deliberately sold)
 -prevent duplicate numbers when watching a seat
 -if i ship this fully into production for student use, i need backups for the database, plus figure moving databases in and out without